 |1989||The VFA divisions end starting this year.||14|

-|1990||Brunswick merge with a non-VFA club to become Brunswick-Broadmeadows.||14|
+|1990||Brunswick merge with the Broadmeadows Football Club (a club which existed only in an off-field capacity) to become Brunswick-Broadmeadows.||14|

-|1991||Camberwell Cobras leave at the start of this season, and Brunswick-Broadmeadows leave in the middle.||12|
+|1991||Camberwell leaves at the start of this season, and Brunswick-Broadmeadows leaves after three rounds.||12|

-|1996||The VFA changes its name to Victorial Football League, VFL, now that the old VFL is now the AFL.
-The Preston Bullants become known as the Preston Knights, changing their colours from red and white to white, blue and black.||11|
+|1996||The VFA competition changes its name to Victorian Football League, VFL (the old VFL is now the AFL).
+The Preston Bullants become known as the Preston Knights, as part of its affiliation with the TAC Cup under-18s team of the same name, changing their colours from red and white to white, blue and black.||11|

-|North Ballarat Roosters and the Traralgon Maroons enter the VFL.|
+|Ballarat League club North Ballarat and Gippsland League club Traralgon enter the VFL.|

-|Traralgon Maroons leave the VFL.|
+|Traralgon leaves the VFL.|

-|2000||The VFL becomes strongly aligned with the AFL, and reserve players from AFL teams were now able to play with the VFL if their team was aligned with an existing VFL team.
+|2000||The VFL is merged with the AFL reserves (both of which were administered by the VSFL).
+Reserve players from AFL teams were now able to play with the VFL if their team was aligned with an existing VFL team.
 The initial alignments were: Box Hill with Hawthorn, Port Melbourne with Sydney, Werribee with the Western Bulldogs, Sandringham with Melbourne.||18|

-|Box Hill Mustangs become Box Hill Hawks, but retain the mustang image on their guernsey.
-The Preston Knights revert to the name Preston Bullants, and revert to their old colours.|
+|The Preston Knights revert to the name Preston Bullants, and revert to their old colours.|

-|2001||Coburg align with Richmond, Springvale align with St Kilda, Williamstown align with Collingwood, all of whose reserve grade teams drop out.
-The Kangaroos align with a new team to form the Murray Kangaroos.||16|
+|2001||Coburg aligns with Richmond, Springvale aligns with St Kilda, Williamstown aligns with Collingwood, all of whose reserve grade teams drop out.
+The Kangaroos align with new senior club Murray Kangaroos.||16|

-|Tasmania Devils enter the VFL.|
+|New senior club Tasmania Devils enter the VFL.|

 |2003||The Bullants align with Carlton and Bendigo align with Essendon, both of whose reserves teams drop out.
-Port Melbourne and Sydney dis-align and the Kangaroos align in Sydney's place, ending the short career of the Murray Kangaroos.||13|
+Port Melbourne and Sydney dis-align and the Kangaroos align in Sydney's place; the Murray Kangaroos fold.||13|

 |2006||Port Melbourne end their affiliation with the Kangaroos.
 Port Melbourne exists as a stand alone team, while the Kangaroos become aligned with North Ballarat and Tasmania, with half of their reserve players fed into each club.||13|